Confidential, Professional, Personal Care When You Need It

 Jamie Fitzpatrick, Psy.D.

-in clinical psychology at the Carson Center for Adults and Families in Westfield, MA, where she received intensive training in Dialectical Behavior Therapy (DBT),
+clinical psychology at the Carson Center for Adults and Families in Westfield, MA, where she received intensive training in Dialectical Behavior Therapy (DBT), Acceptance

-Acceptance and Commitment Therapy (ACT), and recovery from substance use and addictions.
-Dr. Vaillancourt's clinical training experience has also included an
+and Commitment Therapy (ACT), and recovery from substance use and addictions.
+Dr. Vaillancourt's clinical training experience has also included an externship with

-externship with Harvard Medical School at the Shattuck Hospital in Jamaica Plain, inpatient crisis counseling and intervention at NH Hospital, and psychological
+Harvard Medical School at the Shattuck Hospital in Jamaica Plain, inpatient crisis counseling and intervention at NH Hospital, and psychological and neuropsychological

-approach which is both informed by science and responsive to the needs of the individual.
-She utilizes a variety of evidenced-based treatment approaches (e.g.
+is both informed by science and responsive to the needs of the individual.
+She utilizes a variety of evidenced-based treatment approaches (e.g. DBT, CBT, ACT,

 Kate E. Vaillancourt, Psy.D.